alisadiq91/financeTracker/testing.md

 * All the forms were filled out numerous times.
 Each form was filled out deliberately with errors to see if the form validation was working correctly.

 * I asked 10 family and friends to use the website and look for any errors or bugs.
-I asked them all to view the website on their laptop, phone and tablet.
+I asked them all to view the website on their laptop, phone, and tablet.
 I also asked them to try all the links, and to fill the forms out with errors to see if it allowed them to submit.